Unibo-StatStudents/Thesis-materials/README.md

 ### Overleaf

 To use the template in overleaf you should follow those steps:
-  1. Download the tex and bib files in a Zip file by clicking on \url{https://github.com/Unibo-StatStudents/latex-template-thesis/blob/main/Statistical_Sciences_template.zip}
+  1. Download the tex and bib files in a Zip file by clicking on the zip file called Statistical_Sciences_template.zip
   2. Select the "Download" button
   3. Log-in on Overleaf
   4. Click on "New project"